zigius/docs/content/quickstart/aws/modify-program.md

 # ami  = 'ami-f9dd458a' # AMI for eu-west-1 (Ireland)
 # ami  = 'ami-ea26ce85' # AMI for eu-central-1 (Frankfurt)

-# Create a new security group for port 80.
+# Create a new security group for port 80
 group = ec2.SecurityGroup('web-secgrp',
     description='Enable HTTP access',
     ingress=[
         { 'protocol': 'tcp', 'from_port': 80, 'to_port': 80, 'cidr_blocks': ['0.0.0.0/0'] }
     ])

-# Create a simple web server using the startup script for the instance.
+# Create a simple web server using the startup script for the instance
 user_data = """
 #!/bin/bash
 echo "Hello, World!" > index.html